ryan-dayrit/music-service/README.md

   * PostgreSQL
   * Protobuf

-the UI is written in Svelte
+UI is written in Svelte.
+  * It shows abums in Postgres by calling the REST API
+  * It adds an album enterred and sends it to the REST API

-the UI acceptance tests are written in Cypress
+UI acceptance tests are written in Cypress

+Backend integration tests use testcontainers-go to spin up a PostgreSQL container.
+They are excluded from normal test runs via the integration build tag.

 # Components
 1. PostgreSQL database in minikube with DDL/DML initialization scripts